Part of Experience Ards and North Down 2023. Click here to see the full programme.

 Beginning at Bangor Abbey, hear about how for almost three hundred years this was one of the greatest monastic schools in Europe.
 Follow the Bangor Bell Trail through Castle Park, to the North Down Museum, see displays which reflect the pivotal role that the Abbey held in early Christian Ireland.
 Discover how the monks met their fate at the hands of the Vikings and see a reconstructed Monk's Cell.
 Then it’s a short walk through the park to Bangor Castle's original Victorian Walled Garden, which is home to the “Convey” sculpture, hear how its design links many aspects of Bangor’s history together.

 Things to note

-Under 18's must be accompanied by a paying adult.
+U18's must be accompanied by at least one paying adult.